arfath11/k6-scripts/README.md

  - Protocol level testing mentioned in `protocol*.js` files.
 Browser level mentioned in `script*.js`
  - Browser level testing works only for chromium browser.
  - Comments are mentioned in the scripts to indicate the goal of a test script
+ - Certificates to be added to system level there is no alternative option to input a certifcate file.
 ## Installatin
 Follow this [guide](https://grafana.com/docs/k6/latest/set-up/install-k6/)
 ## Basic Glossory